NO TRASH & RECYCLING PICK-UP ON LABOR DAY OR MEMORIAL DAY

 All garbage and recycling must be on the curb before 6:00 a.m. on collection days.
 If your garbage and recycling is not out by that time, the garbage truck will not come back to pick it up.
 Special arrangements with the company will need to be made at a possible additional charge.

-The Clean Sweep Program provides an opportunity for residents of Dane County to safely dispose of household hazardous materials, free of charge.
+The Clean Sweep Program (see Links page) provides an opportunity for residents of Dane County to safely dispose of household hazardous materials, free of charge.
 The Product Exchange offers high quality and usable products brought into Clean Sweep free of charge.

 The Small Business Collection Program accepts materials from small businesses and local untis of government.
 These materials are accepted on Thursday mornings by appointment.
 Prior arrangements need to be made before bringing materials to the site, and there is a per pound charge for materials brougt to the program.
 Business owners are reminded that they need to allow enough time to request registration materials and to submit and inventory of the materials for recycling.
 Registration is available on our web site at www.danecountycleansweep.com or by call (608) 243-0347 for more information.